learn-co-students/activerecord-project-review-activerecord-project-review-1582820398/README.md

 ## Deliverables

 Congratulations!
 You've just been hired to work on a special project for JFK Airport.
-The previous developer began building an app that would keep track of flights, passengers, and planes.
+The previous developer began building an app for the airport.
 However, before they were able to finish, they quit to join Newark Airport.
-Your task is to review the existing code (including existing models and migrations) and do what's neccessary to make the app work.
+Your task is to familiarize yourself with the existing code and then make any changes your Product Manager asks of you during your Project Review.
+Good Luck!

-*Remember the app is currently not complete.
-It is your job to read the given code and make any necessary changes to establish the proper database, models, and relationships.
-A Flight belongs to a Plane, a Flight has many Passengers, and a Passenger has many Flights.
-If your app is complete it will be able to do the following deliverables*

 Flight:
 - has a duration_in_minutes